Woodstock School of Art

 Studio easels, sculpture stands, and equipment for printmaking are provided for the use of registered students in the studios.
 Students working in landscape classes provide their own outdoor easels.
 Materials and supplies such as paints, brushes, and etching plates are not included in tuition fees.
 To maintain our non-toxic environment, the Woodstock School of Art does not permit the use of turpentine or mineral spirits in the classrooms.
 Citrus-based solvents are acceptable.
 A list of recommended materials for each student’s class will be provided at the time of registration.
 The Woodstock School of Art will not be held responsible for any materials or artwork left on the premises.

-The Woodstock School of Art offers the most complete graphic shop facilities in the region.
-Visit here for a complete listing of printmaking classes and workshops.
+The Woodstock School of Art offers one of the finest graphic shops in the region.
+Visit here for a full listing of printmaking classes and workshops.